Metronidazole Online — Cash-Pay

 Can I get metronidazole prescribed online for BV?

 Yes.
 BV in non-pregnant adult women is routinely treated via telehealth.
-Bidwell reviews intakes same-day for $45 flat.
+Bidwell reviews intakes during business hours for a $45 online visit.

 What's the usual dose?